ucam-department-of-psychiatry/crate/docs/source/installation/docker.rst

         ./start_crate_docker_interactive

     Everything should now be operational.
-Using any web browser, you should be able to browse to the CamCOPS site at your chosen host port and protocol, and log in using the account you have just created.
+Using any web browser, you should be able to browse to the CRATE site at your chosen host port and protocol, and log in using the account you have just created.

 #.
 When you're satisfied everything is working well, you can stop interactive